Evolute

-The evolute of a curve (blue parabola) is the locus of all its centers of curvature (red).
+The blue parabola is the involute of the red curve.
+The red curve is the evolute of the blue parabola, and can be constructed as the locus of all centers of curvature of the blue parabola.

 The evolute of a curve (in this case, an ellipse) is the envelope of its normals.

 In the differential geometry of curves, the evolute of a curve is the locus of all its centers of curvature.
 That is to say that when the center of curvature of each point on a curve is drawn, the resultant shape will be the evolute of that curve.
 The evolute of a circle is therefore a single point at its center.
 Equivalently, an evolute is the envelope of the normals to a curve.

 The evolute of a curve, a surface, or more generally a submanifold, is the caustic of the normal map.
 Let M be a smooth, regular submanifold in R^{n}.
 For each point p in M and each vector v, based at p and normal to M, we associate the point p + v.
 This defines a Lagrangian map, called the normal map.
 The caustic of the normal map is the evolute of M.

 Evolutes are closely connected to involutes: A curve is the evolute of any of its involutes.